Join the BFL mailing list for exclusive news and updates

 - Personal information regarding library transactions is retained in the user database as long as the circulation record indicates that an item remains on hold or loan.

 - The personal information and borrowing history of Overdrive users are retained with their permission.
 This is done in order to assist staff in selecting and delivering materials for the users.

 - There are some other informational messages, such as a hold that has been cancelled or has expired, that are retained for seven (7) months.

 - Records relating to the answering of questions and/or in-depth research for the public in person, by phone, or e-mail, are retained for two years.

-- Personal records of all users who have not used their cards in the previous three (3) years and do not have outstanding fines are purged on an annual basis.
+- Personal records of all users who have not used their memberships in the previous three (3) years are purged on an annual basis.

 Retention periods for BF; electronic services vary for the different web services and change with the introduction of new technologies and services.
 A Privacy Statement is posted on the BFL website.

 A complete list of all personal information retained by BFL is available upon request.